 One reviewer even reported that if the cheek pads are too tight or too loose, you’re able to exchange the pads for a better fit rather than exchange the whole helmet itself.
 Not a lot of helmets offer that option.

-And conveniently, this helmet also has removable cheek pads for easy cleaning for those of you who plan to have several different fellow riders.
+And conveniently, this helmet also has removable cheek pads for easy cleaning for those of you who plan to have several different passengers.

 If you’re looking for a passenger helmet on a budget, this would be an excellent choice.
 The quality is great and feels light on your bank account.